Need a creativity boost? How about some suggestions for a new playlist?

 Johann Sebastian Bach

-David “Lebo” Le Batard loves painting ‘live’ (performance art, in which an artist completes a visual art piece in a public setting), whether it’s with large acts like the Beastie Boys, with a custom playlist and videos, or jamming to his playlist in his studio.
-When creating post-modern cartoon expressionist works, Lebo is listening to ska (a combination of jazz and Caribbean folk music), roots reggae and even Irish/American folk music.
+David “Lebo” Le Batard loves painting with music, whether it’s with large acts like the Beastie Boys or jamming to his playlist in his studio.
+When creating Postmodern Cartoon Expressionist works, Lebo is listening to ska (a combination of jazz and Caribbean folk music), roots reggae and even Irish/American folk music.

 “Required listening in my studio includes, but is not limited to, all blue note jazz from the ‘50s and ‘60s with special attention to trumpet great, Lee Morgan,” he says.

-Lebo will serve as the official artist for the 2016 Amelia Island Jazz Festival.
+Lebo served as the official artist for the 2016 Amelia Island Jazz Festival.

 Peter Max says as a kid growing up in China, he was astounded by the music coming from the U.S., whether it was bebop or jazz.
 Since then he has loved American music thanks to the country’s melting pot mentality.

 As a fan of music and a friend to legends like The Beatles, Max’s musical taste varies.
 In fact, when in his studio, Max has a full-time DJ play tunes for him when painting with his bright, bold color palette.

 “When a musician plays music, he’s in the rhythm of it, and when I paint, I paint with colors and my rhythm and the music,” Max says.
 “Music and art just goes together.”